 As you get to know every millimetre of your baby, it can be surprising (and sometimes unsettling) to find blotches and blemishes on their skin.
+Let’s explore what your little one could be showing signs of from common baby rashes to allergy or birthmarks.

 There are many relatively common transient skin eruptions that are seen in newborn babies.
 Most of these need no investigation or management and resolve on their own over a period of days to months with no long term effects.
 Often the issue is largely cosmetic.